bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 The following is an attempt to prove that I’ve met this goal by rewriting the bulk of Crank’s core logic as a series of additive commits, with explanations of what I’m doing at each step.
 <!-- truncate -->

 Even if you don’t plan on using Crank, this essay may yet prove informative in that it will demonstrate the basics of how virtual DOM libraries work, and show you some advanced techniques for working with iterators and promises.
-I will also use this essay to justify some of the design decisions I made along the way, as I make them.
+I will also attempt to justify some of the design decisions I made along the way, as I make them.
 Moreover, the end result won’t just be a toy library, but something which looks very similar to Crank’s actual source code, making the jump from reading this essay to contributing to the project much easier, should you be so inclined.

 At each step, we’ll edit a single file which serves as the Crank module, and present a unified diff of the changes.
-You can play with this module by downloading and referencing it from the following HTML file.
+You can try out this module by referencing it from the following HTML file.

 ```html
 <!DOCTYPE HTML>